2015 GAA Interprovincial Championships

+The 2015 GAA Interprovincial Championships (known also as the Railway Cup) was a senior GAA competition in which all 4 provinces of Ireland were due to compete in Gaelic football and hurling tournaments.
+The provincial squads are made up of players from county panels in each respective province.
 Due to adverse weather conditions, the 2015 inter-provincials did not take place.

-The 2015 GAA Interprovincial Championships (known also as the Railway Cup) was a senior GAA competition in which all 4 provinces of Ireland compete in Gaelic football and hurling tournaments.
-The provincial squads are made up of players from county panels in each respective province.